 Transmission and epidemiology

+Transmission efficiency for individual aphids has been reported as ranging from 46 to 67% (Magee, 1927; Wu and Su., 1990a; Hu et al., 1996) and the virus is more efficiently acquired by nymphs than by adults (Magee, 1940).
 In studies of outbreaks of bunchy top in commercial banana plantations, Allen (1978b, 1987) showed that the average distance of secondary spread of the disease by aphids was only 15.5-17.2 m.
 Nearly two-thirds of new infections were within 20 m of the nearest source of infection and 99% were within 86 m.
 Allen and Barnier (1977) showed that if a new plantation was located adjacent to a diseased plantation, the chance of spread of bunchy top into the new plantation within the first 12 months was 88%.
 This chance was reduced to 27% if the plantations were separated by 50-1000 m and to less than 5% if they were 1000 m apart.
 On average, the interval between infection of a plant and movement of aphids from this plant to initiate new infections elsewhere (the disease latent period) was equivalent to the time taken for 3.7 new leaves to emerge.
-The rate of leaf emergence varied seasonally with a maximum in summer (Allen, 1987)
+The rate of leaf emergence varied seasonally with a maximum in summer (Allen, 1987).

 Disease symptoms usually appear about a month after infection.
 The disease is named after one of the most characteristic symptoms of an advanced infection, when the leaves become progressively dwarfed, upright and bunched at the top of the plant, with wavy and chlorotic margins that tend to turn necrotic.
 Initial symptoms are more difficult to detect.
 The first symptoms are dark green streaks on the lower portion of the leaf’s midrib and later on the secondary veins.
 Removing the waxy white coating on the midrib makes it easier to see the streaking.
 The streaks consist of dots and short lines, the so-called ‘Morse code’ pattern, the most diagnostic symptom of bunchy top.
 As infection progresses, streak symptoms become more evident on the leaf blade.
 Dark-green hook-like extensions of the veins can also be seen in the narrow, light-green zone between the midrib and the lamina.
 The short hooks point down along the midrib toward the petiole.
 These hooks are best observed from the underside of the leaf by holding the leaf to the light.